timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 Our final night in the desert, we camped about 10 miles away from Kennedy Meadows.
 Despite the heat, biting ants, and brutal landscape, we all soaked in the last hours of our time in the desert section of the PCT.

-As the trail briefly turned into roads leading to Kennedy Meadows, I distinctly remembered tearing up, incredibly proud of myself and knowing that if I could make it here, that I could finish the entire thing.
+As the trail briefly turned into roads leading to Kennedy Meadows, I teared up, incredibly proud of myself and knowing that if I could make it here, that I could finish the entire thing.

 A surprise reunion with the Filipino family that we had met after San Jacinto amplified these emotions, who met us with cooked food and treats, which we gratefully accepted.